cass-kul/cass-kul.github.io/_exercises/cache.md

 - the number of sets in the cache;
 - the number of index bits in the address;
-- the number of bits to implement the cache.
+- the number of bits needed to implement the cache.

 {% if site.solutions.show_session_7 %}
 #### Solution